Chapter 4: Construction Details, Section 29: Treated Permeable Bases

 - Determine which compaction method the contractor plans to use and verify that rollers used do not exceed the specified weight requirements.

-- Check the temperature of the asphalt-treated permeable base to ensure that compaction is performed within the specified temperature range.
+- Check the temperature of the asphalt-treated permeable base to assure that compaction is performed within the specified temperature range.

 - During placement of the asphalt treated permeable base over edge drains, verify that the temperature of the material falls within the limits specified in Section 68-4.03, “Construction,” of the Standard Specifications, which covers the installation of subsurface drains.
 Staying below the maximum limit is critical to prevent damage to the edge drains.